 So, prepare well, ask great questions and remember to breathe!

-Launching a new service into an existing market
+How do you gain credibility when launching a new service into an existing market?

 If you are a company that’s launching a new service into an existing market, it’s vital that you demonstrate why buyers should go with the new kid on the block.
 You need to address this issue right away, meeting the potential objection head on.